 A memorial will be held on Sunday February 19, 2017 from 2 PM to 5 PM at Amado’s Theatre Space, 998 Valencia Street, San Francisco.

-Rowena passed on after a long and valiant struggle with illness.
+Rowena passed on after a long and valiant struggle with illness on October 11, 2014.
 She was in Reno, Nevada, her recent home.
 She worked tirelessly as an artist, teacher, thinker, visionary, feminist, mother, sister and daughter.
 Her work and her spirit will continue to provoke creativity in all those who come into contact with it.
 There was a retrospective exhibition of her art in Pennsylvania, organized by her close student and friend Gayle Dulcey and other friends.
 Rowena was extremely pleased to see pieces from her earliest years to her most recent creations on display in one place.

 Rowena remained determined until the end to ensure that her vision and work-expressed through countless works of art, books, articles, and cards-will continue to inspire.